 How much “greener” is this energy facility going to be than other more traditional forms of electricity production?

-This project will significantly reduce greenhouse gas emissions that would have been created if the electricity was produced in a nonrenewable manner.
-Over the life of the turbines, which is at least 20 years, operation of the Berkshire Wind Power Project will offset over 612,000 metric tons of carbon dioxide (CO2) production and the use of 1.7 million barrels of oil.
+This project significantly reduces greenhouse gas emissions that would have been created if the electricity was produced in a nonrenewable manner.
+Over the life of the turbines, which is at least 20 years, operation of the Berkshire Wind Power Project will offset nearly 800,000 metric tons of carbon dioxide (CO2) production and the use of 1.45 million barrels of oil.

-How will this project impact the local communities where the project is located?
+How does this project impact the local communities where the project is located?

-There are numerous ways in which the communities will benefit, including, but certainly not limited to, the recognition of hosting the state’s first commercial-scale wind farm.
-More directly, the community is benefiting from payments in lieu of taxes from the Berkshire Wind Power Cooperative to the towns of Hancock and Lanesboro, where project property is located.
+There are numerous ways in which the communities benefit, including the recognition of hosting the state’s first commercial-scale and second largest wind project.
+More directly, the community is benefiting from payments in lieu of taxes from the Berkshire Wind Power Cooperative to the towns of Hancock and Lanesborough, where project property is located.